FRC5708/FRC-2026-RobotCode/README.md

 ## Collapse hopper (Retract/Protect intake, Prepare to shoot)

-Possibly run intake while collapsing to shuffle fuel in the hopper.
+Possibly run intake at low power while collapsing to shuffle fuel in the hopper.
+This will shuffle the balls without launching them out of the hopper.

 ## Yeet Fuel (Passing between zones)